 You should clean your fireplace at least once a year

-The U.S. Fire Administration also recommends that you hire a licensed professional to inspect and clean your fireplace once a year.
-Many issues can arise from a fireplace or chimney in need of necessary repairs including:
+The U.S. Fire Administration recommends that you hire a licensed professional to inspect and clean your fireplace once a year.
+Many issues can arise from a fireplace or chimney in need of necessary repairs, including:

 Cracks in your chimney, which might allow birds or rodents to come in and make nests

-Creosote, or fuel that has not fully burned, can build up and pose a number of health risks like eye irritation and seizures, and it can also cause your chimney to catch fire
+Creosote, or fuel that has not fully burned, can build up and pose a number of health. risks, such as eye irritation and seizures.
+It can also cause your chimney to catch fire.

 A well-maintained chimney lowers your chances of experiencing these health risks and better prepares it for your home insurance inspection.
 If your fireplace is in poor condition, that could make it more difficult to pass your inspection and obtain homeowners insurance.